Researcher, Department of Peace and Conflict Research

-The Department of Peace and Conflict Research was established in 1971 to conduct peace research and offer Courses in peace and conflict studies.
-Currently approx. 80 persons are employed at the Department and at present some 300-400 students are enrolled every academic year.
-Courses offered include undergraduate and post-graduate courses, as well as a Ph.
-D. programme.
-For more information, visit http://www.pcr.uu.se.
+The Department of Peace and Conflict Research was established in 1971 to conduct peace research and offer courses in peace and conflict studies.
+The department hosts a dynamic research milieu and is internationally oriented.
+Currently approx. 80 persons are employed at the Department and some 300-400 students from around the world are enrolled every academic year.
+For more information, visit our website at www.pcr.uu.se.

 Salary: Individual salary.

-For further information about the position please contact: Jonathan Hall, firstname.lastname@example.org
+For further information about the position please contact: Emma Elfversson, email@example.com

 Are you considering moving to Sweden to work at Uppsala University?
 If so, you will find a lot of information about working and living in Sweden at www.uu.se/joinus.
 You are also welcome to contact International Faculty and Staff Services at firstname.lastname@example.org.